 How you get Legionnaires' disease

-It's usually caught in places like hotels, hospitals or offices where the bacteria have got into the water supply.
-It's very rare to catch it at home.
+It's usually caught in places where water has the potential to stagnate, such as hotels, hospitals or offices, and the bacteria has got into the water supply.

 You can catch it from things like: